lucia-auth/lucia/documentation-v3/src/content/main/guides/email-and-password/basics.md

 import { Argon2id, Scrypt, Bcrypt } from "oslo/password";
 ```

 For Bun, we recommend using [`Bun.password`](https://bun.sh/docs/api/hashing), which also uses Argon2id by default.
-For other runtimes, Lucia provided a pure-JS implementation of [`Scrypt`]() that works in any environment.
+For other runtimes, Lucia provides a pure-JS implementation of Scrypt with [`Scrypt`]() that works in any environment.
 However, we do not recommend this for Node.js as it can be 2~3 times slower than the Node-only version.
 If you're migrating from Lucia v2, you should use [`LegacyScrypt`]().

 ```ts
 import { Scrypt, LegacyScrypt } from "lucia";